aws-samples/aws-plugin-for-slurm/README.md

 ec2:TerminateInstances
 ec2:CreateTags
 ec2:DescribeInstances
-iam:PassRole (can be restricted to the ARN of the EC2 role for compute nodes)
+iam:PassRole (you can restrict this actions to the ARN of the EC2 role for compute nodes)
 ```

-4) Create an IAM role to allow EC2 compute nodes to describe EC2 tags (`ec2:DescribeTags`).
+4) Create an IAM role for EC2 compute nodes that allows the action `ec2:DescribeTags` (see [Creating an IAM role](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#create-iam-role)).

+5) Create one or more EC2 launch templates that will be used to create EC2 compute nodes.

+   * A launch template specifies some of the required instance configuration parameters.
+For each launch template, you must specify at least the AMI ID, the security group(s) to attach, the EC2 role, and eventually a key pair and some scripts to execute at launch with `UserData`.
+You will multiple launch templates if your EC2 compute nodes need various values for these parameters.

+   * For example launch template to create, follow the instructions at [Creating a new launch template using parameters you define](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-launch-templates.html#create-launch-template-define-parameters).
+Note the launch template name or launch template ID for later use.

-5) Create the JSON configuration files `config.json` and `partitions.json` in the same folder than the PY files, and populate them as instructed in the **Plugin files** section.
-You will need to provide one or more [launch templates](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-launch-templates.html) in `partitions.json` that will be used to launch EC2 compute nodes.
-You must create these launch templates in Amazon EC2.
-Each launch template must include at least the AMI ID, one or more security groups to assign, and the IAM role that you created in step 4.
+6) Create the JSON configuration files `config.json` and `partitions.json` in the same folder than the PY files, and populate them as instructed in the **Plugin files** section.

-5) Run `generate_conf.py` and append the content of the output file to `slurm.conf`.
+7) Run `generate_conf.py` and append the content of the output file to `slurm.conf`.
 Refresh the Slurm configuration by running the command `scontrol reconfigure`.

-6) Change the `cron` configuration to run the script `power_down.py` every minute.
+8) Change the `cron` configuration to run the script `power_down.py` every minute.

 ```
 sudo crontab -e